netdata/netdata/docs/guides/step-by-step/step-03.md

 ## Get started with Netdata Cloud

-Signing in, onboarding, and connecting your first nodes only takes a few minutes, and we have a [Get started with Cloud](https://github.com/netdata/netdata/blob/master/docs/cloud/cloud.mdx) guide to help you walk through every step.
+Signing in, onboarding, and connecting your first nodes only takes a few minutes, and we have a [Monitor your infrastructure](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md) section to help you walk through every step.

 Or, if you're feeling confident, dive right in.